2019 Event Submission

 - Show up on time for your events

-Others have gone out of their way to schedule their limited time at the show to play in your game–it’s important you show them the same commitment.
+Attendees have chosen to schedule their limited time at the show playing your game.
+It is important you show them the same commitment.

 - Run Your Games

 If you need to make last-minute cancellations, you must contact the event staff immediately and work with them to get it handled.
-If you simply fail to show up, this can result in penalties at the discretion of the Event Director or the GAMA Event Coordinator, to include loss of volunteer benefits and your badge.
+If you simply fail to show up, this can result in penalties at the discretion of the GAMA Event Coordinator, to include loss of volunteer benefits and your badge.
 We understand that things happen, but you must communicate with us.

 Priority for Seating Games

-- Attendees with Event Tickets-Be sure to wait at least 10 minutes for ticket holders to arrive.
-In the case where you’ve sat someone with ribbons or generics and a ticketed player arrives after the 10-minute grace period and your event is full, you will need to politely inform them that they have missed the event.
+- Event Tickets-Be sure to wait at least seven minutes for ticket holders to arrive.
+In the case where you’ve sat someone with ribbons or generics and a ticketed player arrives after the seven minute grace period and your event is full, you will need to politely inform them that they have missed the event.
 If there are any problems, contact the Event Information staff and let them resolve it.

 - Attendees with Ribbons